relevantsam/PUBGAPI/README.md

 ### Params:
 - **shard** - the shard you'd like matches from.
 [See the PUBG API for more details](https://documentation.playbattlegrounds.com/en/making-requests.html#regions)
 - **filters** - an optional object containing key value pairs to filter the matches.
-You can use any of the filters from the [PUBG API documentation for matches](https://documentation.playbattlegrounds.com/en/matches.html#/Matches/get_matches)
+You can use any of the filters from the [PUBG API documentation for matches](https://documentation.playbattlegrounds.com/en/matches.html#/Matches/get_matches).
+Ex: `[{"gameMode": "squad"}]`
 - **offset** - an optional int used in paging for offseting the results to return
 - **limit** - an optional int used to cap the number of results returned in the request
 - **sort** - an optional string used to determine the order of the returned results.
 Check the API documentation for options: [PUBG API documentation for matches](https://documentation.playbattlegrounds.com/en/matches.html#/Matches/get_matches)